IgorPRibeiro/IgorPRibeiro/README.md

 ### Hi there, I'm Igor Pinheiro 👋

-- 🔭 I’m currently working with React Native
+- 🔭 I’m currently working with React Native at Globalsys
-- 🌱 I’m currently learning Java Script
 - 📫 How to reach me: iguprcarrer@gmail.com

  <div>